Tyrone-Liu/ExperimentalApp/README.md

 ## Known Bugs (from newest to oldest)
 + [ ] The focus distance used for capture can not match the one used for request.
 Seems to have hyper focal distance be the furthest focus distance.
++ [ ] Capture has an unusual lag, not sure it is caused by 'preview request in pipeline' or something with capture itself.